 Making the transition from a relaxed to a protective au natural style?
 Try adding PATTERN's Transition Mask to your hair care routine—this nutrient-dense hair mask is an amazing way to prevent further natural hair shedding & breakage when transitioning away from chemicals, dyes & pulling hairstyles.

 Fortunately, by identifying your damage & adopting pro-curl tips & routines, you can forge your own gentle path to curly glory—& as you bask in the deep conditioning treatments & protective styles, we’ll be here to cheer you on every step of the way.

 At PATTERN, our curly hair products can help you unlock your juiciest, most joyful curls yet, right from the comfort of your own home.
 From deep conditioners to wide-tooth combs, our products are designed to help you nourish your strands, find your curl confidence & embrace your natural pattern.
-Explore our products & tools today to get started.
+Explore our best selling curly hair products & tools today to get started.